 Matthew Kneale’s books are a master class in voice (see also: English Passengers, winner of the Whitbread Book of the Year and finalist for the Booker Prize), but When We Were Romans stands out for the dedication to Lawrence’s point of view, complete with musings and misspellings and stream-of-consciousness moments.
 The writing immerses you in Lawrence’s world and his unique observations on the city of Rome, but keeps you turning the page as you see how that world slowly but surely narrows, coming to revolve around the false truths that his mother has built.

 The scope of his mother’s influence is only one of the reasons it’s such a perfect fit for our “Orbit”-themed recommendations.
 The narrative is also peppered with many asides from Lawrence about his favorite subjects, from ancient kings and Roman emperors, to astrological phenomenons like “the Great Attractor.”
-These stories work on multiple layers, providing comic relief and insight into Lawrence’s thought processes, and in many cases, unconsciously reflecting his current situation.
-It’s often true that in life we gravitate towards interests that run parallel to our life experiences, even if we don’t always see the connection at first (or if ever).
-And even when those connections are made, it can be painful to deal with situations that so drastically conflict with our world view, and how these conflicts can leave us feeling unmoored; like we’re on a course into uncharted territory, unsure where we stand or how we will ever come home again.
+These stories work on multiple layers, providing comic relief and insight into Lawrence’s thought processes, and in many cases, reflecting his current situation.
+It’s often true that in life we gravitate towards interests that run parallel to our life experiences, even if we don’t always see the connection at first (if ever).
+And, if those connections are made, it can be painful to deal with situations that so drastically conflict with our world view.
+These conflicts can leave us feeling unmoored; like we’re on a course into uncharted territory, unsure where we stand or how we will ever come home again.
 When We Were Romans manages to subtly weave all those threads into a beautiful yet bittersweet whole.

 The Oracle of Hollywood Boulevard by Dana Goodyear (Poetry)